xuankimtran/docs-1/pages/katalon-studio/tutorials/webui-view-test-case-execution-logs.md

 description:
 ---

-The **Log Viewer** in Katalon Studio provides users with comprehensive reports of Test runs to quickly troubleshoot and pinpoint root causes of any issue.
+The **Log Viewer** in Katalon Studio provides users with comprehensive logs of test execution to quickly troubleshoot and pinpoint root causes of any issue.

-This tutorial shows you how to view logs of Test Case execution using the **Log Viewer**.
+This tutorial shows you how to view logs of a Test Case execution using the **Log Viewer**.

 ## View Test execution logs in Log Viewer